Magnetic-field properties in non-axisymmetric divertors: Discussion of divertor and edge studies

-It is resonant the Fourier terms in the magnetic field line Hamiltonian that determine the location in $\psi$ of the outermost confining magnetic surface and the topological behavior of the magnetic field lines outside that surface.
+It is the resonant Fourier terms in the magnetic field line Hamiltonian that determine the location in $\psi$ of the outermost confining magnetic surface and the topological behavior of the magnetic field lines outside that surface.
 By changing these Fourier terms, studies can be made of what topological forms are possible and how they can be controlled.

 Questions that need to be studied about the non-resonant Fourier terms in the plasma edge and divertor Hamiltonian include: \begin{itemize} \item Which terms control the location of the strike points on the wall?
 How wide or narrow can the stripes on the walls be made? \item Which terms control the width of the diverted field line region near the plasma?

-This region can be important for shielding the plasma from of neutrals as discussed in the Introduction. \item What is the sensitivity of important terms to $\iota(\psi)\equiv d\Big<\psi_p\Big>/d\psi$ in the divertor region, which is the primary effect of the basic plasma equilibrium? \item Can the most important terms be controlled by external magnetic field distributions while maintaining the physics quality of the core plasma? \end{itemize}
+Magnetic field lines could make many toroidal transits in a chaotic region just outside the confining magnetic surfaces before leaving the vicinity of the plasma and striking the walls.
+Such a region could be important for forming a radiative mantel and for shielding the plasma from of neutrals.
+A radiative mantel may be needed for evenly spreading the heat over the walls even if a thin film of liquid lithium on the walls can be used to remove the helium and other species from the plasma chamber. \item What is the sensitivity of important effects to $\iota(\psi)\equiv d\Big<\psi_p\Big>/d\psi$ and $d\iota/d\psi$ in the divertor region? \item Can the most important terms be controlled by external magnetic field distributions while maintaining the physics quality of the core plasma? \end{itemize}

 When terms in $\psi_p$ are changed, the local current density $\vec{j}$ would be changed unless the function $\vec{x}(\psi,\theta,\varphi)$ is also changed.
-But, when the changes in $\psi_p$ are small, the required change in $\vec{x}(\psi,\theta,\varphi)$ to keep a realistic current density, in many cases $\vec{j}\approx0$ is small, Appendix \ref{shape-j}.
+But, when the changes in $\psi_p$ are small, the required change in $\vec{x}(\psi,\theta,\varphi)$ to keep a realistic current density, in many cases $\vec{j}\approx0$, is small, Appendix \ref{shape-j}.